gchure/phd/docs/src/chapter_01/section_03_evolutionary_adaptation.md

 growth and enzymatic adaptation, he was confronted with incorporating the role of genetic inheritance into his mechanistic explanations.
-In the mid 1940's, Monod and his coworkers had begun experimenting with a strain of *E. coli* which was unable to digest lactose ,termed $L-$.
+In the mid 1940's, Monod and his coworkers had begun experimenting with a strain of *E. coli* which was unable to digest lactose, termed $L-$.
 When grown on a mixture of glucose and lactose, this strain would not display a diauxic shift and would only be able to consume the glucose in the medium (@Fig:lacneg, black).
 However, Monod and his coworker Alice Audureau discovered a mutation in this strain which *enabled* the digestion of